astoreyai/ai_scientist/tutorials/03_experimental_design/README.md

     - Data sharing plan (de-identified data on OSF after publication)
 ```

-**✓ Checkpoint**: Protocol should be 25-30 pages, ready for IRB submission.
+**Checkpoint**: Protocol should be 25-30 pages, ready for IRB submission.

 ---